This article’s for my fellow members in our Over 60 Club who are struggling with losing weight.

 The more muscle you have, the more calories you will burn.

 Medical research has also determined that a resistance training workout provides a higher calorie burn rate that can stay elevated for hours after your workout.

 This metabolism boost goes after belly fat too

 The increase in metabolism for older adults that regular strength training provides has been shown to target & reduce belly fat.

-In this weight loss study here with older women and in this one with men over 65, researchers noted that belly fat had “decreased significantly”, thanks to the resistance training programs these senior adults participated in.
+In this weight loss study with older women and in a weight loss trial using men over 65, researchers noted that belly fat had “decreased significantly”, thanks to the resistance training programs these senior adults participated in.

 Benefits of strength training

-There is a mountain of evidence proving several other benefits of strength training, and here are a few of those.
+There is a mountain of evidence proving several other strength training after 50, and here are a few of those.

 Resistance training can:

 - help slow age-related muscle loss